fmorriso/APM-routed/README.md

 <li>

-Modified the `message.component.html` to get the messages from its own component rather than getting the directly from the message service.
+Modified the `message.component.html` to get the messages from its own component rather than getting them directly from the message service.
 I prefer to have the HTML be blissfully unaware of the services layer and talk __only__ to its own component.
 </li>
 <li>